Abdel Fattah el-Sisi: Minister of Defense

 On 12 August 2012, Egyptian President Mohamed Morsi made a decision to replace the Mubarak-era Field Marshal Mohamed Hussein Tantawi, the head of the Egyptian Armed Forces, with then little-known Sisi.
 He also promoted him to the rank of colonel general.
 Sisi was then described by the official website of the ruling Muslim Brotherhood-aligned Freedom and Justice Party as a "defense minister with revolutionary taste".
 Sisi also took the post of Minister of Defense and Military Production in the Qandil Cabinet.

-General al-Sisi (left) and then President Mohamed Morsi (right) listen to visiting U.S. Secretary of Defense Chuck Hagel (center) during a meeting with U.S. officials on 24 April 2013, just months before Sisi overthrew Morsi in a coup d'état.
+General al-Sisi (left) and then President Mohamed Morsi (right) listen to visiting U.S. Secretary of Defense Chuck Hagel (centre) during a meeting with U.S. officials on 24 April 2013, just months before Sisi overthrew Morsi in a coup d'état.

 Sisi was appointed as Minister of Defense on 12 August 2012.
 He remained in office under the new government formed after the deposition of Morsi, and led by Hazem al-Beblawi.
 He was also appointed Deputy Prime Minister of Egypt.
 On 27 January 2014, he was promoted to the rank of field marshal.